The 6888th Central Postal Directory Battalion

 “There was part of the history of these men in the files.
 You could see the last time that this man got mail, and you were so determined to find him because you had this pile of mail [sometimes packages] that he should have gotten over the years…”

-It was estimated that each shift processed 65,000 pieces of mail.
+Each shift processed 65,000 pieces of mail.
 The government expected the task in Birmingham to take six months, but within three months, the women were ready for another assignment.

 More Mail in Rouen, France